Skip to main content

 Scaloppine al Vino Bianco

-Thin veal cutlets quickly pan-fried with white wine, butter, and lemon - elegant Italian secondo.
-Tender veal paired with tangy pan sauce, often served with roasted potatoes or vegetables.
-Classic restaurant dish showcasing simple but refined cooking technique.
+Thin veal cutlets pan-fried fast with white wine, butter, and lemon, a clean Italian secondo.
+The tender veal sits in a tangy pan sauce and usually arrives with roasted potatoes or vegetables.
+A restaurant standard that rewards good technique without much fuss.

 Allergens: